-We provide equity awards pursuant to our 2011 Equity Incentive Plan (the "Plan").
-Equity incentive awards are designed to focus our executive officers and other employees on and reward them for achieving our long-term goals and enhancing shareholder value.
-In determining equity awards, our Compensation Committee takes into account the Company's overall financial performance.
-The awards made under the Plan in 2011 were granted to recognize such individuals' efforts on our behalf in connection with the Company's formation transactions and the IPO, and to provide a retention element to their compensation.
-More detail with respect to the equity awards granted in 2011 is provided in the table under "Compensation of Executive Officers-Grants of Plan-Based Awards."
+In determining annual equity awards, our Compensation Committee takes into account the Company's overall financial performance.
+The awards made under the Plan in 2012 were granted to recognize such individuals' efforts on our behalf in connection with the Company's performance in 2012, and to provide a retention element to their compensation.
+More detail with respect to the equity awards granted in 2012 is provided in the table under "Compensation of Executive Officers-Grants of Plan-Based Awards."

-As part of our review of 2011 performance, in March 2012 we made our annual performance equity grants.
+As part of our review of 2012 performance, in February 2013 we made our annual performance equity grants.
 The annual performance equity grant represents a time-based restricted share award that is based on a subjective review of the Company's performance, as well as the competitive pay of our Peer Groups.
-The annual performance equity grants made in 2012 were as follows:
+The annual performance equity grants made in 2013 were as follows:

-Name Cash Valu e of 2012 Award
+Name Cash Value of 2013 Award (Relating to 2012 Performance)

-Robert L. Johnson \$ 850,000
+Robert L. Johnson \$ 750,000

-Thomas J. Baltimore, Jr. \$ 2,500,000
+Thomas J. Baltimore, Jr. \$ 2,650,000

-Leslie D. Hale \$ 600,000
+Leslie D. Hale \$ 800,000

-Ross H. Bierkan \$ 750,000
+Ross H. Bierkan \$ 800,000